 HOW IS A REGIONAL CENTER PROJECT DIFFERENT THAN AN EB-5 DIRECT PROJECT?

 The requirements for an EB-5 Direct Project are very similar to a project that is affiliated with a Regional Center.
 The following items distinguish an EB-5 Direct Project from a Regional Center project:

-- When Can Initial Investors File?
+3. When Can Initial Investors File?
 A direct project can have its investors file their petitions immediately upon having a set of EB-5 compliant materials (e.g. a business plan, corporate documentation, and proof of the actual project’s imminent commencement).
-A Regional Center project is able to do the same for new projects only after the Regional Center has been approved.
+A Regional Center project is able to do the same for new projects only after being sponsored by an approved Regional Center.

-- USCIS Filing Fee.
+6. USCIS Filing Fee.
 A direct project owner does not have to pay a filing fee to have his project approved by USCIS.
 Each investor filing under the project will pay their own filing fee.
-A project seeking to fund through an existing USCIS-approved Regional Center will not need to pay a USCIS filing fee; the filing fee is only required when the Regional Center seeks its designation or if it needs to file an amendment with the USCIS.
+A project seeking to fund through an existing USCIS-approved Regional Center will not need to pay a USCIS filing fee; the filing fee is only required when the Regional Center seeks its designation, when a project wishes to have an exemplar approval, or if a Regional Center needs to file an amendment with the USCIS.

-If you are interested, please fill out our questionnaire below or contact us for more information and our office will be happy to discuss the EB-5 developer program with you.
-However brief it may be, in order to assist us in discussing your desired EB-5 project, please answer the following with any available information:
+If you are interested, please contact us for more information and our office will be happy to discuss the EB-5 developer program with you.